Centre for Addiction and Mental Health

 Toronto, Ontario M5S 2S1

-Dr. Paul Shuper is an Independent Scientist in the Public Health and Regulatory Policy section of the Social, Prevention and Health Policy Research Department at CAMH.
-Dr. Shuper is also an Assistant Professor in the Department of Psychology at the University of Toronto, and a Research Affiliate at the Center for Health, Intervention, and Prevention at the University of Connecticut.
+Dr. Paul Shuper is a Senior Scientist with the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health; an Assistant Professor in the Social and Behavioural Health Sciences Division at the Dalla Lana School of Public Health; and an Affiliate of the Center for Health, Intervention, and Prevention at the University of Connecticut.

 Areas of Research